 Siv Andersson, professor of molecular evolution at Uppsala University, has been appointed Co-Director of SciLifeLab by the SciLifeLab national board.
 She will start her duties in the SciLifeLab management group by July 1st, when Lena Claesson-Welsh is stepping down from the Co-Director position.
-Currently, Siv Andersson is Facility Director at Bioinformatics Long-term Support (WABI) and a SciLifeLab faculty member.
+Currently, Siv Andersson is Platform Scientific Director at Bioinformatics Long-term Support (WABI) and a SciLifeLab faculty member.
 Her research focuses on the origins and evolution of bacteria.

 “SciLifeLab plays an important role in Swedish research, and I am very excited about the opportunity to contribute to its management and further development”, says Siv Andersson.